Kankakee County Treasurer

 Exemption for Veterans with Disabilities: This exemption provides an annual reduction in the assessment of a primary residence of a veteran with a disability (or a veteran’s surviving spouse).
 The exemption amount is based on the percentage of the service-connected disability.
 Download the form here for more information and necessary documentation.
 This form must be returned to the Assessor’s office (189 E. Court St, Kankakee), per instruction on the form.
 Contact the Assessor’s office with any questions.

-Pay online by e-check ($1.00 fee), credit/Mastercard debit (2.3% fee), or Visa debit ($3.95 fee).
+Pay online by e-check ($1.00 fee), credit/debit card (2.25% fee + $1.50 transaction fee).
 Visit one of the nearly 30 local banks and credit unions that accept payments by check or cash until the due date on each installment.
-Click here to see a map of the various locations.
 Pay by credit or debit card over the phone.
-1-877-690-3729, enter jurisdiction code 7018, input parcel number, amount due will be provided.
-2.3% fee applies for credit/Mastercard debit and $3.95 fee for Visa debit.
-Ma
+1 (877) 218-4944, input parcel number, amount due will be provided (credit/debit card fees may apply).

 A bill is mailed to you for your records.
 A tax bill is often used to prove residency.
 Many mortgage companies pay electronically and do not require a bill.
 We suggest you contact your mortgage company to confirm this.